pezhore/terraform-vsphere-vm/tests/sanity/README.md

 # Sanity Test for new Functionality

-**Copy of a TF Plan shoud be submmited with each PR, new functionality/variable should be explicitly added here under static values section in the main.tf file.**
+**Copy of a TF Plan should be submitted with each PR, new functionality/variable should be explicitly added here under static values section in the main.tf file.**

 ### tfvars Example: